Kyle Ranch: Site preservation

+Today, the city owns 7 acre of the original ranch which is managed by the city's parks and recreation department.

 Cemetery

-The ranch included a cemetery, which was formerly located at the corner of Carey Avenue and Commerce Street; this part of the former ranch was not sold to the city in the 1970s.
+The ranch included a cemetery, which was formerly located at the corner of Carey Avenue and Commerce Street; this part of the ranch was not sold to the city in the 1970s.
 In 1975, anthropologists at the University of Nevada, Las Vegas (UNLV) exhumed the bodies from the cemetery.
-This had been done at the request of the city, as it desired to move the bodies onto the city-owned property, and properly mark the graves with headstones.
+This had been done at the request of the city, as it desired to move the remains onto the city-owned property and properly mark the graves with headstones.
 Five bodies in total were removed and taken to UNLV to be studied.
 There they remained for nearly 45 years, until they were reburied in the historic park during December 2019.
+Initially delayed by the COVID-19 pandemic, a ceremony to dedicate the graves was held on Veterans Day, November 11, 2022.